Bob Dylan: 1960–1962: Move to New York and stardom

 The rough edge of Dylan's singing unsettled some, but attracted others.
-The author Joyce Carol Oates wrote: "When we first heard this raw, very young, and seemingly untrained voice, frankly nasal, as if sandpaper could sing, the effect was dramatic and electrifying."
+Joyce Carol Oates wrote: "When we first heard this raw, very young, and seemingly untrained voice, frankly nasal, as if sandpaper could sing, the effect was dramatic and electrifying."
 Many early Dylan songs reached the public through more palatable versions by other performers, such as Joan Baez, who became Dylan's advocate and lover.
 Baez was influential in bringing Dylan to prominence by recording several of his early songs and inviting him on stage during her concerts.
-"Mixed-Up Confusion", recorded during the Freewheelin sessions with a backing band, was released as Dylan's first single in December 1962, but swiftly withdrawn.
-In contrast to the mostly solo acoustic performances on the album, the single showed a willingness to experiment with a rockabilly sound.
-Cameron Crowe described it as "a fascinating look at a folk artist with his mind wandering towards Elvis Presley and Sun Records".